ronald-smith-angel/dataset_deduplication_sparkml/readme.md

-# README #
+# Spark Data #

-This project shows a data set processing example.
+This project shows a dataset deduplication process using spark and Scala.

 ### Deduplicate Data Frame ###